MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-search-insights.md

 The **Article insights** dashboard is displayed.
 The **Search term insights dashboard** will be displayed if you have previously configured the steps in [Configure Search term insights dashboard](#configure-search-term-insights-dashboard).

-To configure other user roles to access analytics reports, see [Configure user roles to access analytics reports](configure-user-roles-report-access.md).
+To configure other user roles to access analytics reports, see [Provide access to analytics reports](provide-access-analytics-reports.md).

 ### See also